malik111110/sentient-core-optimisation/.documents/02_HACKATHON_CENTRAL/02_05_ACTION_PLANS_BY_TRACK/02_05_01_vultr_track_action_plan.md

 ## 1. Objective

+To deploy the Sentient Core platform on Vultr's cloud infrastructure, establishing a robust backend and operational environment.
+While our primary hackathon showcase will focus on the Qualcomm track (on-device AI), this Vultr deployment serves as a critical foundation.
+It will demonstrate:
+*   The core infrastructure required to support the Sentient Core ecosystem.
+*   A platform capable of developing, managing, and potentially orchestrating sophisticated AI agents, including those designed for edge deployment.
+*   An example of an enterprise-grade agentic workflow, showcasing the broader capabilities of Sentient Core beyond the immediate on-device demo.

-To deploy the Sentient Core platform on Vultr's cloud infrastructure and demonstrate a sophisticated, enterprise-grade agentic workflow.
-This plan details the technical steps required to meet the Vultr sponsor track requirements for the 'Raise Your Hack' competition, organized by stories under EPIC-VULTR.
+This plan details the technical steps for this foundational Vultr deployment, aligning with EPIC-VULTR and supporting the overall 'Raise Your Hack' competition goals.

 ## 2. Stories & Detailed Tasks